grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

   OfResource(Projects()));
 ```

-the `ConfigurationUpdates()` method is using variable argument passing:
+the `ConfigurationUpdates()` method is using variable argument list:

 ```csharp
 public ConfigurationUpdates ConfigurationUpdates(